trujivan/OfflineGPT/README.md

 - If you text 'Dalle', the service will generate an image based on keywords.
-  - Example:
+  - Example
     - Prompt: 'Dalle a robo bee on a futuristic flower'
+    - Response:

     ![GptDalle](assets/GptDalle.png)

 - If you text 'Stop', the service will halt.
+  - Example
+    - Prompt: 'Stop'
-  - Example Response:
+    - Response:

     ![Stop](assets/Stop.png)